 In 2023-2024 (1) residential Site Plan was evaluated and determined that it exceeded the (1) acre limitation of clearing requiring coverage under the General Permit.
 An Erosion Control Plan was prepared and an NOI was submitted.
-A preconstruction meeting was held at the property and the project is under construction.

 It should be understood that it is unusual for a single family Site Plan project in the Village of Huntington Bay to exceed the 1 acre limit for erosion control and 5 acre limit for stormwater management.